waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 set paths, all scripts use this layout now.
 You still need to provide the "SOURCE" URL and "PASSWD" to use my "getdiff" program.

-The "set_DB_DIR_path.sh" is no longer needed.
-It will soon get removed.

 ### Initial Overpass Database:

 OverpassAPI provides two scripts to initial the database found in "/usr/local/bin" directory .